Mandzhi/Open-wind-project/README.md

 ## Background

-According to [BP](https://www.bp.com/en/global/corporate/energy-economics/statistical-review-of-world-energy.html), 2019 year showed a strong growth of renewable energy - the latter was able to increase its share by a record amount, accounting for over 40% of the growth in primary energy, mainly because of wind and solar power; in particular, wind provided the largest contribution to renewables growth - 1.4 EJ.
-Most likely this trend of renewables rise in energy portfolio will continue in the future.
-Therefore, we need to predict wind energy output in a fast and reliable manner.
-With a current situation and cyclical climate changes, physical-based models seem to be unefficient for these purposes.

 The currect project aims to solve the following issues:
 * Prove that adding more meteorological data might help to improve the quality of forecasts.
 It was demonstrated by applying multivariate, one-step long short-term memory (LSTM) networks.
 * Multivariate, multi-step deep learning networks were built for predicting wind power within 12h and 24h ahead.
 Here, CNN-LSTM network showed a higher accuracy compared with a case of applying LSTM network.